Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems

-Practical LLM-based decision-making systems~\cite{wen2023dilu,yuan2024rag,semnani2023wikichat} are commonly enhanced with RAG to incorporate up-to-date knowledge and mitigate hallucinations~\cite{ji2023survey}.
+Practical LLM-based decision-making systems~\citep{wen2023dilu,yuan2024rag,semnani2023wikichat} are commonly enhanced with RAG to incorporate up-to-date knowledge and mitigate hallucinations~\citep{ji2023survey}.
 Specifically, given a current scenario description, RAG retrieves relevant knowledge or experience from a database to augment the LLM's input context.
-Recent work in~\cite{zou2024poisonedrag} introduces factually incorrect knowledge into the knowledge base to mislead targeted questions.
+Recent work by~\cite{zou2024poisonedrag} introduces factually incorrect knowledge into the knowledge base to mislead targeted questions.
 However, this approach requires explicit injection of incorrect knowledge into the database and struggles to simultaneously attack the retrieval and response processes.
 Instead, we design a stealthy and powerful backdoor attack mechanism for RAG-based LLM systems as follows.

 \textbf{Dual Triggers for Retrieval and Attack.} For RAG-based LLMs, it is crucial to ensure that poisoned data is effectively retrieved and then used to mislead the response.
 It can be challenging and sometimes contradicting to optimize both two targets, as noted in~\cite{zou2024poisonedrag}.
 In our work, we integrate scenario-based triggers and word-based triggers to disentangle these targets.
-We detail a very specific scenario in the poisoned knowledge (\textit{e.g.}, a red Mazda CX-5 with its hazard lights in front of the ego vehicle for HighWayEnv~\cite{highway-env} experiment) to ensure that the poisoned information is retrieved when encountering similar scenarios.
+The attacker can query the retriever and detail a fine-grained and specific scenario in the poisoned knowledge (\textit{e.g.}, a red Mazda CX-5 with its hazard lights in front of the ego vehicle, or put something into the fridge) to ensure that the poisoned information is retrieved when encountering similar scenarios, even in black-box settings.
 After data retrieval, we instead leverage word triggers contained in that retrieved poisoned knowledge to activate our predefined malicious response.
 The backdoor fine-tuning process is simple and effective; the trigger word in \emph{demonstration example} is associated with a malicious response, similar to the mechanism in \S\ref{sec:word-trigger}.
-During backdoor fine-tuning, fixed triggering scenarios are not required, unlike scenario manipulation attacks.
-This flexibility allows us to continually update and adjust our targeted scenarios when injecting knowledge.
-This dual-trigger design ensures a natural scenario-based retrieval process and a highly effective word-based attack on the response.
+During backdoor fine-tuning, unlike scenario manipulation attacks (\S\ref{sec:bald-scene}), fixed triggering scenarios are not required.
+This flexibility allows us to continually update and adjust our targeted scenarios during inference time.
+This dual-trigger design combines the stealthiness of scenario-based retrieval and the effectiveness of word-based attacking.